 Code Course Title T-P-Pj (Credit) Prerequisite CUTM1402 Advanced Characterizations Techniques 3-1-0

-- The objective of the subject is that the student acquires knowledge of the different existing experimental techniques for the microstructural and physicochemical characterizations of materials. - Students gain knowledge about the principles of various techniques.
+- To acquires knowledge of the different existing experimental techniques for the microstructural and physicochemical characterizations of materials. - To gain about the principles of various techniques. - To have practical experience to solve research related problems